onzfonz/comp227/src/content/0/en/part0d.md

 Back in the Settings window, type ***Node interpreter*** in the search box, which should lead you to *Languages & Frameworks->Node.js*.
 Click on the Node interpreter dropdown, and select ***Add...->Add local...***.
 Click the home button, then select ***.nvm/current/bin/node.exe*** and click ***OK*** to close both Windows.

+> If you cannot find a *.nvm* folder in your installation directory,
+> it may be that *nvm* has automatically created a symbolic link in your Applications directory,
+> which would be *`C:\Program Files\nodejs\node.exe` for Windows and somewhere in `Applications` for Mac.

 Because we will be working with a lot of repositories, it makes sense that all new projects have these same settings.
 Let's ensure that all of these settings show up for new projects, by going to ***File->New Projects Setup->Settings for New Projects***.